 Target Prices

-The consensus target price for Charter Communications, Inc. (CHTR) reflects a range of expectations from analysts.
+The consensus target prices for Charter Communications, Inc. (CHTR) reflect a range of expectations among analysts.

 Target HighTarget LowConsensus